Labour’s first Budget in 14 years - What's the impact?

 Non-Dom tax status abolished

-As expected, The Chancellor confirmed Labour’s plans to abolish “non-dom” tax status.
+As expected, the Chancellor confirmed Labour’s plans to abolish “non-dom” tax status.

 Overall, after weeks of speculation, the tax rises announced in the budget were not to the extent that many had feared.
 Individuals with pensions will be relieved to see no reduction in their maximum tax free cash entitlement and no change to the tax relief they can receive on pension contributions.
 Investors may also feel increases in capital gains tax rates could have been worse.
 Instead, businesses were left to fund the majority of the tax rises through their National Insurance contributions.